SEARCH |

-Open ImpressionismTHE BIRTH OF A MOVEMENT
+THE BIRTH OF A MOVEMENT

 Erin Hanson created the contemporary painting style "Open Impressionism," now taught in art schools and colleges worldwide.
 Open Impressionism blends classic impressionism and modern expressionism with a dash of plein air style.
+Erin Hanson has inspired thousands of artists to take up the brush and emulate her techniques of interpreting light and color.

-Hanson has spent the past twenty years developing the unique techniques of Open Impressionism, which involve minimal brush strokes and the impasto application of paint.
-Unlike traditional oil painters, Hanson does not build up the painting layer by layer; instead, she lays her paint strokes side by side without overlapping, and she works to get each stroke "right the first time."
+Hanson spent the past twenty years developing the unique techniques of Open Impressionism, which involve minimal brush strokes and the impasto application of paint.
+Unlike traditional oil painters, Hanson does not build up the painting layer by layer; instead, she lays her paint strokes side by side without overlapping and works to get each stroke "right the first time."
 The distinct, separated brush strokes give her paintings a mosaic or stained-glass appearance, while also conveying a sense of movement and spontaneity.
 She uses a limited palette of only five pigments to create vivid, un-muddied colors that ignite the imagination.

-Impressionism vs Expressionism
+Impressionism vs. Expressionism

 Vibrant Brushstrokes